-The story below was posted by a support group member who was prescribed a benzodiazepine for akathisia symptoms that his doctor misdiagnosed as anxiety.
+The story below was posted by a support group member who was prescribed a benzodiazepine for akathisia that was misdiagnosed as anxiety.
 He took it as prescribed.
 When tolerance set in, the akathisia and suicidality became much worse.
 His dose was raised, he was labeled a drug addict, and then this happened —

 I was put in a god awful drug treatment center.
 They cold-turkeyed me off my benzo I was taking for akathisia and off trazodone which I’ve been on for many years.
 Needless to say akathisia got worse.
 After over a week of sleeping hardly at all I went completely berserk and was having a total meltdown.
 I started begging for an ambulance for a couple of days.
 They refused and wouldn’t let me speak to family even.
 Every time I mentioned the word akathisia they got angry and denied it even existed- Eventually they said I was an entitled little piece of shit and showing drug seeking behavior- threatened to beat me up- I begged for an ambulance- they called the sheriff and had me admitted to a psych hospital – transported me handcuffed and shackled three hours away to a horrible facility where I begged for help and they forced injections of haldol and geodon on me – causing me horrific tardive dyskinesia almost immediately.
 I wish that any of this story was not true.

 Cold Turkey Benzodiazepine Withdrawal

 There is a high risk of akathisia if benzodiazepines are discontinued abruptly, especially after long-term use.
-Unfortunately, many doctors today are either refusing to renew prescriptions or tapering their patients too rapidly due to the crack-down on prescription drug abuse.
-Stephanie and Christine illustrate the dangers of this practice in the following video —
+Unfortunately, many doctors today are either refusing to renew prescriptions or tapering their patients too rapidly due to the crackdown on prescription drug abuse.
+Stephanie and Christine illustrate the dangers of this practice in the video below —